wormhole-foundation/hello-wormhole/beyond-hello-wormhole.md

 ### Problem 2 - The greetings can be relayed multiple times

 Anyone can fetch the delivery VAA corresponding to a sent greeting, and have it delivered again to the target HelloWormhole contract!
-This causes another GreetingReceived event to be emitted from the same ‘senderChain’ and ‘sender’, even though the sender only intended on sending this greeting once.
+This causes another `GreetingReceived` event to be emitted from the same `senderChain` and `sender`, even though the sender only intended on sending this greeting once.

-****Solution:**** In our implementation of receiveWormholeMessages, we can store each delivery hash in a mapping from delivery hashes to booleans, to indicate that the delivery has already been processed.
+**Solution:** In our implementation of receiveWormholeMessages, we can store each delivery hash in a mapping from delivery hashes to booleans, to indicate that the delivery has already been processed.
 Then, at the beginning we can check to see if the delivery has already been processed, and revert if it has.

 ```solidity